AliKazemiIsf/Batman/README.md

 # Batman
-* list of batman movies with detail by MVVM architecture and Retrofit and Room
+* List of batman's movies with detail by MVVM architecture and Retrofit and Room